Updated

 - Claude models and Codex access on GitHub and VS Code

-The IP indemnity is the key differentiator from individual plans.
+The IP indemnity is a key differentiator from individual plans.
 If GitHub Copilot suggests code that infringes a copyright, the Business plan provides legal protection — something the individual plans don’t offer.

 Enterprise — $39/user/month